Short-Term Business Loans vs. Long-Term Business Loans

 Before deciding between a short and long-term business loan, you’ll need to answer questions about your current and projected financial health, as well as your tolerance for risk.
-However, before you answer those questions, you’ll need to understand the difference between short and long-term loans, so we’ll start there.
+However, before you answer those questions, you should understand the difference between short and long-term loans.

 It’s easiest to understand the differences between these loans when you look at them from a lender’s perspective.

 When providing any loan, the lender wants to make a return large enough to compensate them for their risk.
 The lender’s return will come in the form of fees and payments.

 The risk lenders take is called default risk, which is the risk of the borrower being unable to make their monthly payments.

 With all else equal, most types of long-term loans are riskier than short-term loans for lenders.
 This is because even established businesses could fall on hard times during their repayment period.
 For instance, many successful businesses have faced financial difficulties due to the COVID-19 pandemic.
 In other cases, a business owner might find that their industry is seeing a decrease in demand, causing their sales to dip.

 Whatever the case, the longer the lender has their money tied up in your account, the riskier it is for them.
 Most alternative and online lenders are compensated for this risk because a longer term means you’re paying back the loan slowly, allowing more time for interest to accumulate.
 If your loan terms included a high interest rate, this can cause significant strain on your finances.